Here you are.

 Betterhelp is what I tried for affordable online therapy while I was away from home.

-Betterhelp turned out to be such a great resource.
+- Betterhelp turned out to be such a great affordable online therapy option.
 It got me through one of the toughest travel seasons of my life.

 Worth noting: They do not accept health insurance.
 But I found the price well worth it.
-I felt like I had a professional therapist in my pocket and for a few months.
+I felt like I had a professional therapist in my pocket.
 It was just what I needed!